HACKER097/wisdom-tree/README.md

 # Installation

-This app linux only, to install on Windows, lookup how to install curses for windows, but for most cases
+Extra step for mac `brew install sdl2_mixer`

-`pip install windows-curses` or `pip3 install windows-curses` should work (Only do this if on windows)
+Extra step for Windows `pip install windows-curses` or `pip3 install windows-curses` should work (Only do this if on windows)

 `git clone https://github.com/HACKER097/wisdom-tree`